philc/backtrace_shortener/README.markdown

 If you want to see even less or filter things specific to your application, add your own filters.
-For example, this filter rejects any line originating from a Gem:
+For example, this filter rejects any line originating from a gem:

     BacktraceShortener.filters.unshift(Proc.new do |backtrace|
       backtrace.reject { |line| line.include?(Gem.dir) }